On-orbit satellite servicing: History

 A collaboration was initiated in 2012 by the Defense Advanced Research Projects Agency — called DARPA Phoenix — with the aim to recycle retired satellite parts into new on-orbit satellite assets, principally focused on satellites in the geosynchronous Clarke Belt.
 The project was initiated in July 2012 with plans for system launches no earlier than 2016.
 At the time, small satellite tests in low Earth orbit were projected to occur as early as 2015.
-Although a number of system elements were designed and tested, the U.S. government-funded development program was not continued after 2015.
+A number of system elements were designed and tested, the U.S. government-funded development program was continued after 2015 as the Robotic Servicing of Geosynchronous Satellites (RSGS) Program which launched atop a Space Logistics (Northrop Grumman subsidiary) Mission Robotics Vehicle (MRV-1) on July 21, 2026.

 Another collaboration was initiated in 2017 by DARPA between certain researchers and U.S. government contractors to develop rules for the future commercial use of in-orbit satellite repair.
 Although commercial launches to space are regulated by government agencies, satellite servicing protocols have not yet been developed.

 In 2016, INTESLAT contracted for Orbital-ATK/Northrop Grumman company to use the MEV-1 to service the Intelsat 901 satellite.
 The servicing mission was accomplished in 2019 allowing INTELSAT 901's operational lifetime to be extended by five years.
 Following the success of that mission, Northrop Grumman was contracted by the U.S. government to study the possibility of servicing U.S. national security satellites.

 In 2022, Lockheed-Martin proposed the Mission Augmentation Port (MAP) interface standard for on-orbit satellite servicing and mission augmentation.